About

 Working Papers

-Pollution Without Borders: Transboundary Air Pollution and the Geography of Pollutant Control Policy (Job Market Paper)
+Pollution Without Borders: Transboundary Air Pollution and the Geography of Pollutant Control Policy (New draft coming soon!)

 with Rui Costa